k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 The above configuration defines the following rules:

-* The only schema to be included in the Discovery Job on the AdventureWorks data platform is Sales.
+* The only schema to be included in the Discovery Job on the AdventureWorks data platform is Production.
+And it should only include the datasets that start with 'Product'.
 * The tables APEXCLASS, APEXLOG and ASSETHISTORY should be excluded from the Discovery Job on the SF_DB data platform.

 ### Plugin Threshold